My Database Knowledge

-This page demonstrates my understanding of relational databases, SQL querying, and backend data flow concepts commonly used in full stack applications.
+This page demonstrates simple understanding of relational databases, querying, and backend data flow concepts commonly used in full stack applications.
 While this demo does not connect to a live database, all examples reflect real-world production patterns.

 Example Database Schema